 Better Communication

 Reward charts create opportunities for parents/educators and children to start conversations with each other.
-They are used to set expectations and goals and share achievements.
+They are used to setting expectations and goals and sharing achievements

 Development of Responsibility

 This helps children learn to be more responsible for their actions as they work towards achieving the items specified on the chart.
-In the long run, it becomes possible to attain higher levels of intrinsic motivation as opposed to extrinsic motivation.
+In the long run, attaining higher levels of intrinsic motivation instead of extrinsic motivation is possible.

 Strengthened Parent-Child Bond

-In turn, the process of establishing objectives, achieving them, and then sharing the results may contribute to the formation of trust and mutual respect in the relationship between the parent and child.
+In turn, establishing objectives, achieving them, and sharing the results may contribute to trust and mutual respect in the relationship between parents and children.

 Tips for Using a Behavior Reward Chart

-The use of behaviour reward charts can benefit children by helping parents ensure proper behaviour.
-Nevertheless, certain precautions need to be taken when applying them to obtain such outcomes.
+Behaviour reward charts can benefit children by helping parents ensure proper behaviour.
+Nevertheless, certain precautions must be taken when applying them to obtain such outcomes.

 Here are some tips on using a behaviour reward chart effectively: